shehroz65/MultiThreading-vs-MultiProcessing-Python/README.md

 # CPU Intensive Task: MultiThreading vs MultiProcessing in Python

-I have written a simple cpu intensive recursive calculation that aims to compute Fibonacci numbers recursively.
+I have written a cpu intensive calculation script that aims to compute Fibonacci numbers recursively.
-Ths script has the same task done serially, then using the brilliant concurrent.futures doing multithreading and multiprocessing.
+Ths script has the same task done serially, then using the **concurrent.futures** library doing multithreading and multiprocessing.

 # Key Concepts: